Revolver (2005 film): Plot

-Note: There are two different versions of Revolver.
-This plot synopsis is for Ritchie's preferred Directors Cut.

-In an unidentified city, cockney gangster and gambler Jake Green (Jason Statham) is released from prison after a seven year stretch in solitary confinement for an unspecified crime.
-Because of this, Jake developed claustrophobia: he becomes incredibly anxious in tight spaces and despises riding in elevators.
+In an unidentified city, cockney gangster and gambler Jake Green is released from prison after a seven-year stretch in solitary confinement for an unspecified crime.
+Because of this, Jake developed claustrophobia; he becomes incredibly anxious in tight spaces and despises riding in elevators.

-Two years later, Jake and his brother Billy (Andrew Howard) travel to a casino owned by Dorothy Macha (Ray Liotta), a gang boss involved in illegal gambling all over the city.
-Macha is responsible for ordering Green to commit the crime that resulted in his prison sentence.
-Though Billy is reluctant, the brothers have arrived to collect the debt that Green believes the gangster owes them.
-Macha promptly calls them up to a private area of his casino where a high rollers' game is taking place.
+Two years later, Jake and his brother Billy travel to a casino owned by Dorothy Macha (Ray Liotta), a gang boss involved in illegal gambling all over the city.
+Macha had ordered Jake to commit the crime that led to his imprisonment.
+Though Billy is reluctant, the brothers have arrived to collect the debt that Jake believes the gangster owes them.
+Macha promptly calls them up to a private area of his casino, where a high-rollers' game is taking place.
 Jake bets a fortune on a chip toss with one of the table's players, and loses.
 Manipulating Macha into a sense of false security, he makes the same bet with him, but this time, he wins.
-Humiliated, Macha orders his right-hand man, Paul (Terence Maynard) to have Jake murdered.
+Humiliated, Macha orders his right-hand man Paul to have Jake murdered.

-As Jake and his brothers leave the casino, a man (Vincent Pastore) hands Jake a card and tells him that he can help him.
+As Jake and his brothers leave the casino, a man hands Jake a card and tells him that he can help him.
 Jake's phobia forces him to take the stairs.
 In the stairwell, Jake looks at the card and collapses, falling down the stairs.
 The card is revealed to read "Take the Elevator".
 Jake is rushed to the hospital.
-The doctors report that they don't know why he fainted, but inform him they will have the results in a few days.
-Later Jake arrives home, without Billy, where Macha's assassin Sorter (Mark Strong) is waiting for him.
+The doctors report that they do not know why he fainted, but inform him they will have the results in a few days.
+Later Jake arrives home, without Billy, where Macha's assassin, Sorter, is waiting for him.

-On his doorstep there is another card, which reads "Pick This Up".
-As Jake bends to retrieve the card bullets fly over his back.
+On his doorstep is another card, which reads "Pick This Up".
+As Jake bends to retrieve the card, bullets fly over his back.
 As the shooting continues, the same mysterious individual, a loan shark named Zach, arrives and rescues Jake, who is the only person to survive the hit.
-Zach introduces Jake to his partner, Avi (André Benjamin).
-They offer him a deal: they will take all of his money and he will do what they say, no questions asked.
+Zach introduces Jake to his partner, Avi.
+They offer him a deal: They will take all of his money, and he will do what they say, no questions asked.
 In exchange, they will protect Jake from Macha.
 In the course of their proposal, they show Jake his medical file, which they have mysteriously obtained.
-It indicates that the blackout occurred due to a rare blood disease which will cause his death within three days.
+It indicates that the blackout occurred due to a rare blood disease that will cause his death within three days.
 Jake suspects he is being conned and leaves.